Community Supported Agriculture

 Sponsored shares are half shares and require 8 hours per season of on farm work from the family receiving the food.
 The cost to our sponsors will be $275.00 for a season.
 This year we have also introduced the option to purchase a portion of a sponsored share in $25 dollar increments.
 See the CSA signup web page for details.
 After the shares are sold, we will contact the recipient families, and instruct them on how to get their veggies.
 We all know how great it feels to give back, and giving a family the gift of nutritious food and teaching them a healthy hobby, which may continue to benefit them for the rest of their lives, is amazing.

 How do I sign up?

-Follow this link for additional details about the Summer 2017 season
+Follow this link for additional details about the Winter 2017 season

 Feel free to contact us for any reason!